Capital B is a Black-led, nonprofit local and national news organization reporting for Black communities across the country.

 The organization’s founders, two outstanding Black journalism leaders, received an incubation grant from the American Journalism Project in 2020 to support their efforts to design and fundraise for a new news organization to serve Black communities.

-Capital B’s local bureau in Atlanta is the first in a growing network of local newsrooms anchored by Capital B’s national hub.
-The Atlanta newsroom publishes need-to-know information — such as how to find affordable housing, apply for benefits, and vote — civic journalism, and accountability reporting, with an editorial strategy informed by intensive community listening and engagement with Black metro Atlanta residents.
+Capital B is growing its presence in local communities across the country, with newsrooms launched in Atlanta, Georgia and Gary, Indiana.
+The local newsrooms publish need-to-know information — such as how to find affordable housing, apply for benefits, and vote — civic journalism, and accountability reporting, with an editorial strategy informed by intensive community listening and engagement with Black metro Atlanta and Gary residents.

 We are so excited about building a radically diverse and inclusive newsroom.
 Black America is vast in its diversity."